.

 2.2 Input control

-Measures to ensure that it is possible to check and establish retrospectively whether, at what time and by whom personal data has been entered into, modified or removed from data processing systems:
+Measures that ensure that it is possible to subsequently check and determine whether, at what time and by whom personal data has been entered, changed or removed in data processing systems:

-- Legally compliant drafting of contracts for the processing of personal data with subcontractors with corresponding regulation of control mechanisms
+- Legally compliant drafting of contracts for data processing of personal data with subcontractors with corresponding regulation of control mechanisms

-- Obtaining self-disclosure from service providers regarding their measures for implementing data protection requirements
+- Obtaining self-disclosure from service providers regarding their measures to implement data protection requirements

 - Written confirmation of verbal instructions

-- Recording and storing as required of corresponding actions performed on systems (e.g., log files) E.g. log files)
+- Recording and keeping appropriate records of actions carried out on systems (e.g. log files) as required.
+E.g. log files)

 - Use of logging and log evaluation systems